Supply Chain Master Data

 While the Material Master describes the physical characteristics of what is being handled, the Product Master determines how it is configured, priced, packaged, and delivered to the market.

-It includes SKU identifiers, GTIN or barcode values, brand hierarchies, packaging levels, shelf-life requirements, and phase-in or phase-out status.
-These attributes directly influence channel distribution, inventory segmentation, and replenishment strategies.
+Product master attributes includes SKU identifiers, GTIN or barcode values, brand hierarchies, packaging levels, shelf-life requirements, and phase-in or phase-out status.

-In supply chain planning, product hierarchies determine how forecasting is performed at category, family, or SKU level.
 If product relationships are not structured correctly, demand aggregation becomes distorted, resulting in inaccurate forecasts and poor stock allocation.

 During warehousing and logistics execution, product packaging dimensions drive cartonization rules, pallet stacking limitations, and load building in WMS and TMS.